ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 Oftentimes, a day job is like this: I get to *build* and *earn*.
 I'm definitely one of the lucky few whose obsessions are highly valued by society today.
-But without *play*, the fire of delight, carefree, and joy may burn out&mdash;it's something I want to avoid!
+But without *play*, the fire of delight, carefree, and joy might extinguish &mdash;it's something I want to avoid!

 I've come to realize that I just need to accept it, as this is going to be the case 99% of the time.
-My go-to strategy is to set boundaries, [find *play* outside of work](https://www.swyx.io/part-time-creator-manifesto/), and separate the programming I do for my job from the programming I do for myself.[^6] During these moments I was able to build a game, write more in my blog, while being productive at work.
+My go-to strategy is to set boundaries, [find *play* outside of work](https://www.swyx.io/part-time-creator-manifesto/), and separate the programming I do for my job from the programming I do for myself.[^6] During these moments, I was able to build a game and write more in my blog  while being productive at work!

 ### Build and Play